Trolleybuses in Dayton: Past fleet

-Dayton's first trolley buses were supplied by the J. G. Brill Company, in 1933.
+Dayton's first trolleybuses were supplied by the J. G. Brill Company, in 1933.
 Vehicles purchased later included additional Brills, along with ETBs built by Pullman-Standard and Marmon-Herrington.
-Most of these were newly built vehicles, but between 1956 and 1965 the City Transit Company made several purchases of used trolley buses from other cities, acquiring 21 Brills from Little Rock, Arkansas, and Indianapolis, Indiana; and 75 Marmon-Herringtons from four cities: Little Rock; Cincinnati, Ohio; Columbus, Ohio and Kansas City, Missouri.
-By the end of the 1960s, the system's last Brill trolley buses had been retired, as had most of the Pullmans, but a few of latter remained in use into the period of RTA ownership, being stored in 1973 and eventually scrapped.
-Marmon-Herrington trolley buses thereby comprised almost the entire fleet at the time of transfer of the system to public ownership in 1972.
+Most of these were newly built vehicles, but between 1956 and 1965 the City Transit Company made several purchases of used trolleybuses from other cities, acquiring 21 Brills from Little Rock, Arkansas, and Indianapolis, Indiana; and 75 Marmon-Herringtons from four cities: Little Rock; Cincinnati, Ohio; Columbus, Ohio and Kansas City, Missouri.
+By the end of the 1960s, the system's last Brill trolleybuses had been retired, as had most of the Pullmans, but a few of latter remained in use into the period of RTA ownership, being stored in 1973 and eventually scrapped.
+Marmon-Herrington trolleybuses thereby comprised almost the entire fleet at the time of transfer of the system to public ownership in 1972.

-A notable purchase of a single trolley bus occurred in 1971, when the City Transit Company purchased a model E700A trolley bus from Western Flyer Coach (now known as New Flyer Industries).
+A notable purchase of a single trolleybus occurred in 1971, when the City Transit Company purchased a model E700A trolleybus from Western Flyer Coach (now known as New Flyer Industries).
 It was the first new trolley coach purchased by any U.S. transit system since 1955.
-Numbered 900, its electric motors and control equipment were taken from two of CT's retired Brill trolley buses, but all else was new, and the vehicle was widely considered to be a new trolley bus.
+Numbered 900, its electric motors and control equipment were taken from two of CT's retired Brill trolleybuses, but all else was new, and the vehicle was widely considered to be a new trolleybus.
 The MVRTA was formed in 1971, and in late 1972 purchased the entire City Transit system, including its fleet of vehicles.
 In 1974, Flyer discontinued its model E700, replacing it with model E800.

-MVRTA placed an order for 64 Flyer E800 trolley buses in January 1975.
+MVRTA placed an order for 64 Flyer E800 trolleybuses in January 1975.
 The first two were delivered in late 1976 and the remainder in 1977.
-They were the city's first air-conditioned trolley buses.
+They were the city's first air-conditioned trolleybuses.
 Wheelchair lifts were retrofitted to them in 1983.
-The last Marmon-Herrington trolley buses were withdrawn from service in October 1982.
-Flyer trolley buses then comprised the entire fleet (for normal service) until the mid-1990s.
-RTA acquired two 1981–82 Brown-Boveri-built, GM "New Look"-body trolley buses from the Edmonton Transit System, in Canada, in 1995, retrofitted wheelchair lifts to them, and placed them in service in 1996.
+The last Marmon-Herrington trolleybuses were withdrawn from service in October 1982.
+Flyer trolleybuses then comprised the entire fleet (for normal service) until the mid-1990s.
+RTA acquired two 1981–82 Brown-Boveri-built, GM "New Look"-body trolleybuses from the Edmonton Transit System, in Canada, in 1995, retrofitted wheelchair lifts to them, and placed them in service in 1996.

-Anticipating retiring its 1976–77 Flyers at about 20 years of age, RTA began considering options for purchasing new vehicles, and in 1994 the agency placed an order with Electric Transit, Inc. for 63 new trolley buses.
+Anticipating retiring its 1976–77 Flyers at about 20 years of age, RTA began considering options for purchasing new vehicles, and in 1994 the agency placed an order with Electric Transit, Inc. for 63 new trolleybuses.
 The order was later reduced to 61 vehicles, and ultimately to 57.
 Between 1996 and 1999, these replaced all of the Flyer buses.
 The two ex-Edmonton vehicles, which were not air-conditioned, were both withdrawn from service by mid-2002.